palomena/clide/README.md

 # clide
 clide - short for *command line interface document editor* - is an intuitive and lightweight libncurses-based text editor for posix terminals.
-It aims to be more user friendly by providing common shortcuts, key bindings and functionality expected by users from a modern text editor.
+It features sensible key bindings and the usual functionality that is expected by users from a text editor nowadays.
 Implementation language is ISO C99, requires a hosted implementation of libc and the ncurses libraries.
 The codebase is small and highly hackable.
 That's it.